bendahl/galene_deployment/doc/USER.md

       - _**PROJECT_ID**:_ The Google Project ID (should be 'galene-automation').
       - _**GCP_KEY**:_ An access key for the service account linked to your GCP project (refer to ["Creating a new service account key"](#Creating-a-new-service-account-key) below for details on how to obtain such a key).
       - _**PULUMI_ACCESS_TOKEN**:_ This Pulumi access token is needed by the deployment workflow in order to perform actions on your behalf (refer to ["Creating a Pulumi access token"](#Creating-a-Pulumi-access-token) below for details on how to create such a token).
+    - If you wish to secure your meeting with a password, you may set a user password that will apply to all non-admin users.
+      - _**GALENE_USER_PASSWORD**:_ The password for the all other users.
     - If you would like to use our own SSL certificates along with an existing domain, you will also need to set these secrets (you will need to simply copy and paste the file's contents):
       - _**GALENE_SSL_CERTIFICATE**:_ The SSL certificate for your domain (make sure that your certificate file contains the full [chain of trust](https://www.ssl.com/faqs/what-is-a-chain-of-trust/)).
       - _**GALENE_SSL_PRIVATE_KEY**:_ The private key belonging to your certificate.